amassaad/base/README.md

 * Add copy/backup for old files (.bak)
 * Make code to copy and git push back to GitHub
 * Shell script it?
-* add MOTD capacity from zzv in ec2
+* add MOTD capacity from zzv into my EC2 instance

-Stick a fork in me, I'm delicious!
+Stick a fork in me, I'm delicious !